turingschool/curriculum/source/projects/contact_manager.markdown

 Open up the `app/views/phone_numbers/_form.html.erb` file and change the `number_field` to be a `hidden_field`.
 Go ahead and delete the label for the person id as well.

-All your tests are passing, so this is a good time to commit your changes.
+Now all your tests should be passing, and you have a svelte phone number form to boot, so this is a good time to commit your changes.

 #### Workflow for Editing Phone Numbers